Do you have questions about my services? You’ll most likely find your answers below 🙂

 The deposit is to secure your appointment.
 I had many people cancelling at the last minutes their appointment resulting in lost of business and revenue.
 The deposit helps us reducing the risk of cancellation.

 The deposit will be deduced from the total amount at the end of your service.

 The checkout is 100% safe.
-We don’t store any credit card details.
+I don’t store any credit card details.